exyness/Integral/README.md

 **Built with ❤️ by exyness for productivity enthusiasts**

-_Experience the future of productivity with advanced grids, floating widgets, and glass morphism design_
+_Organize Your Life with AI - Experience the Future of Productivity_

 <p>
   <a href="#overview">Overview</a> •